rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 tags:
    - community grants program
 ---
-*<mark>The 2023 Rust Foundation Fellowship application is open through June 30 at midnight PDT.</mark>*

-Rust Foundation Fellowship grants provide support and recognition to volunteers who are actively contributing to the Rust community, and to those who demonstrate the experience and potential to enhance the community through their contributions.

-Through the Fellowship program, we hope to provide support to volunteers who are already contributing to the community, and enable those with Rust experience to develop their ability to contribute meaningfully.
+*<mark>Applications Close: Midnight PDT, June 30th, 2023.</mark>*

+The Rust Foundation Fellowship program exists to support and acknowledge active members of the Rust programming language community who generously contribute their time and expertise on a voluntary basis.
+These grants reward individuals who have helped make Rust what it is today and are key to its future success.

+Grantees in this category are selected for their Rust experience and potential to enhance the community.
+Benefits include a monthly stipend during the fellowship year, funding for career development, and access to mentorship opportunities.

+We invite current maintainers of the Rust Project and passionate Rust users to apply for our 2023 Fellowship through June 30th, 2023

-## Key Application Details
+## Application info

-### Award amount:

-A stipend of $1,000 per month plus a travel and training budget.

 ### Application window:

-Tuesday, June 13th- Friday, June 30th, 2023
+Tuesday, June 13th- Friday, June 30th, 2023 (midnight PDT)

-### Selection decisions by:
+### Fellow selections:

 Wednesday, July 6th, 2023.

-### Applicants informed of decisions:
+### Applicant notifications:

 Friday, July 7th, 2023.

-### Formal start of the Fellowship program:
+### Fellowship year begins

 Monday, July 24, 2023.

-## Program Details

-* Rust Foundation Fellowships support current maintainers of the Rust Project and skilled Rust users with the potential to benefit the Rust language community through their contributions.
-These grants reward individuals whose voluntary work has helped make Rust what it is today, and who are key to its future success.

-* The program is designed to financially support individuals to have freedom in directing their own work on the Project over a one-year period, and to provide those individuals with complementary resources such as training, networking and event attendance.

-* Applicants in 2023 will have the opportunity to either choose what they want to focus on during their fellowship year, or focus on specific parts of the Rust ecosystem with help from a dedicated mentor.
-These mentors will help selected Fellows develop their skills and experience in the chosen focus area over the course of the Fellowship year.

-* The Rust Foundation does not expect RFFs to spend 20 more hours a month supporting the community, but rather to reward them for the time they are already contributing to help improve their work-life balance and reduce the risk of burnout.

-* Fellowships do not come with special priviledges within the Rust Project - those who are not already will not automatically become members of Project Teams or Working Groups.

-* Prospective Fellows must be able to accomplish their proposed work when applying for it.

-> ### <mark>Benefits</mark>
+> ### <mark>Fellowship Benefits</mark>

 > * <mark>A monthly stipend of $1,000 USD per month for 12 months</mark>
 > * <mark>An allowance of up to $2,000 for the Fellowship year to support travel to relevant and useful industry events.*</mark>
 > * <mark>Up to $2,000 towards training and skills development.</mark>

+## Program Details

 *\*The Rust Foundation will work with successful applicants to identify their training needs, and fund the courses and coaching that will be most beneficial to them.*

+* Rust Foundation Fellowships support current maintainers of the Rust Project and skilled Rust users with the potential to positively impact the Rust language community.

+* Applicants in 2023 will have the opportunity to either select a self-directed or a mentored role for their Fellowship year.

+* Fellowships are intended to support work the RFF is already carrying out.
+Our goal is to help improve RFFs’ work-life balance and reduce burnout, not add to their plate.

+* Mentored roles pair RFFs with an expert in the Rust community to help develop their skills and experience in a chosen focus area

+* Fellowships do not come with special privileges within the Rust Project - RFFs will not automatically become members of Project Teams or Working Groups.

+* RFFs _will not_ be required to set and meet specific milestones.

+* Each quarter, RFFs will be asked to 1. share a brief, written update with the Rust Foundation team and 2. participate in a check-in call.

+* At the end of the Fellowship year RFFs will be asked to write a blog post detailing their experiences and achievements in the program for possible publication on the Foundation’s website.

+* All RFFs will be required to adhere to the Rust Foundation’s Code of Conduct, which is an extension of the Rust Project Code of Conduct.
+Failure to adhere to the Code of Conduct may result in the Fellowship being terminated.

 ## Mentored Fellowship Details:

 ### Security Fellowship

 The Security Fellow will have the opportunity to research and implement detection measures in Ecosystem Scanning, including identifying malicious code that can occur in crates, provenance detection, and code health scans (e.g. miri, audit).
-Furthermore, the Security Fellow will have the opportunity to contribute to the Penetration Test of the Rust Project, which may involve assessing the security of various components, from the Project in general to specific projects or infrastructure components.
-This could encompass penetration testing of systems and conducting code reviews for critical components like CI/CD, bors, rustwide, playground, and more.
+The Security Fellow will also have the opportunity to contribute to the Penetration Test of the Rust Project, which may involve assessing the security of various components, from the Project in general to specific projects or infrastructure components.
+This work could encompass penetration testing of systems and conducting code reviews for critical components like CI/CD, bors, rustwide, playground, and more.

 *The Security Fellow will receive mentorship from [Walter Pearce](https://github.com/walterhpearce), Security Engineer at the Rust Foundation.*

 ### Crates Fellowship

 The Crates Fellow will have the opportunity to develop a comprehensive understanding of crates.io and focus on enhancing its search experience.
-The Crates Fellow’s objective will be to explore possible, such as incorporating additional metrics for crates and leveraging them to prioritize search results.
+The Crates Fellow’s objective will be to explore possibilities, such as incorporating additional metrics for crates and leveraging them to prioritize search results.
 By working on these enhancements, the Crates Fellow will contribute to optimizing the search functionality on crates.io, thus improving the overall user experience.

 *The Crates Fellow will receive mentorship from [Tobias Bieniek](https://github.com/turbo87/), Software Engineer at the Rust Foundation.*